Copyright 2019, Temple University. All rights reserved.

 - What is the company culture like?

-Do not ask about money during the interview.
-Let the employer initiate the conversation and be prepared to discuss your total compensation package.
+Do not ask about salary during the interview.
+Let the employer initiate the conversation; however, always be prepared to discuss compensation at any time during the interview process.

 Research the average salaries of professionals in your field.

 - NACE Salary Calculator